 Organizations and Agencies that Address Demand

 There are many non-profit organizations and non-governmental programs working to reduce demand, either exclusively or in addition to providing survivor support or pursuing pimps and sex traffickers.
-A number of government agencies are involved in similar efforts.
-Descriptions and contact information for these programs as well as blogs and community watchdog efforts are provided below.
-This section includes information about selected (a) non-profit organizations, (b) non-governmental programs, and (c) government agencies.
+A number of government agencies are involved in similar work.
+We have identified dozens of such efforts in the United States, and there are probably more.
+Brief descriptions and contact information for these programs, agencies, and organizations are provided below.

-In addition to entities that focus on demand, we have included in this document a list of over 260 programs operating in 116 U.S. cities and counties that provide services to survivors and/or are led by survivors.
-While survivor support programs are crucially important in their own right, they have actual and potential links to anti-demand efforts.
-For example, many john school programs and community-led initiatives providing education about demand or that attempt to deter offenders are led by (or partner with) survivor-serving and survivor-led organizations.
-For example, the john school programs in San Francisco, Minneapolis, and Kansas City are led by organizations founded and run by survivors (SAGE, Breaking Free, and Veronica’s Voice, respectively).
-The list of survivor programs is by no means comprehensive.
-Many other survivor programs are likely to exist in the cities and counties listed below, and in other locations not listed.
+In addition to entities that focus on demand, we have listed at the end of the “Organization List” document over 1,140 programs that provide services to survivors in over 600 U.S. cities and counties.
+Many of these program are led and staffed by survivors of commercial sexual exploitation.
+While survivor-support programs are crucially important in their own right, they often contribute to anti-demand efforts.
+For example, many john school programs and other initiatives are led by (or partner with) survivor-serving and survivor-led organizations.
+John school programs such as those based in Minneapolis and Kansas City are led by organizations founded by sex trafficking survivors (Breaking Free and Veronica’s Voice, respectively).

 The document below contains a bibliography of key sources encountered and used in the National Assessment research.